 Surgery, usually consisting of removal of the uterus and cervix, ovaries and fallopian tubes and some surrounding lymph nodes, is a typical treatment for Stage III uterine sarcomas, according to the National Cancer Institute.
 Clinical trials of surgery followed by various treatment modalities like pelvic radiation or chemotherapy may also be treatment options.
 There is no standard treatment protocol for Stage IV uterine sarcoma, so the National Cancer Institute suggests clinical trials of chemotherapy for patients at this stage.

-For leiomyosarcoma, the American Cancer Society says that Stage III cancer carries a five-year survival rate of 28 percent, and for Stage IV the five-year survival rate is 15 percent.
+For leiomyosarcoma, the American Cancer Society says that Stage III cancer carries a five-year survival rate of 28 percent, and for Stage IV the five-year survival rate is fifteen percent.
 Endometrial stromal sarcoma has slightly better survival rates, with the five-year survival rate for Stage III being 64 percent and Stage IV being 37 percent.